Evaluating Non-Analytic Functions of Matrices: Introduction

-Inspired by the numerical advantages of Chebyshev polynomials in representing and approximating scalar functions, we study the use of Chebyshev expansions for matrix functions.
-The idea of evaluating a matrix function by its Chebyshev expansion is not new.
-In \cite{tal1984accurate} it is used in spectral methods for solving PDEs.
-In this context, the Chebyshev polynomials are also examined as a special case of ultraspherical polynomials \cite{doha1991coefficients}, and Feber polynomials \cite{tal1989polynomial}.
-Expansion in the Feber polynomials (for complex spectra) is also studied for matrices in \cite{novati2001computation}.
-Chebyshev polynomials are also widely used for pseudospectral methods, see \cite{trefethen2000spectral} and reference therein.
-In all the above papers it is assumed that $f$ is a smooth function.
-One important analytic function is the exponential, used naturally for solving differential equations.
-In \cite{bergamaschi2000efficient} Chebyshev polynomials are proved to be an effective alternative to Krylov techniques for calculating $\exp(A)v$, for a given vector $v$.
-Another application of matrix Chebyshev polynomials is in representing the best matrix $2$-norm approximation for analytic functions, over the space of polynomials of a fixed degree \cite{liesen2009best}.
-We can also find matrix Chebyshev polynomials in calculating matrix functions of symmetric matrices \cite{druskin1989two}, computing square roots of the covariance matrix of Gaussian random fields \cite{dietrich1995efficient}, facilitating the estimation of autoregressive models \cite{pace2004chebyshev}, and in the construction of image denoising operators \cite{may2016algorithm}.
+Chebyshev polynomials are ubiquitous in applied mathematics and engineering\footnote{``Chebyshev polynomials are everywhere dense in numerical analysis".
+This quote by Philip Davis and George Forsythe is the opening sentence of \cite{mason2010chebyshev}.}.
+These polynomials arise as solutions of a Sturm-Liouville ODE and are used in numerous approximation methods, ranging from classical PDE methods~\cite{mason2010chebyshev} to modern methods for image denoising~\cite{may2016algorithm}.
+Motivated by the favorable numerical properties of Chebyshev polynomials in representing and approximating scalar functions, we rigorously study the use of Chebyshev expansions for matrix functions.
+The idea of evaluating a matrix function by its Chebyshev expansion is not new and has been used in applications before.
+For example, \cite{tal1984accurate} uses Chebyshev expapansion in spectral methods for solving PDEs.
+In this context of solving PDEs, the Chebyshev polynomials are also examined as a special case of ultraspherical polynomials~\cite{doha1991coefficients}, and Faber polynomials~\cite{tal1989polynomial}.
+Expansion in the Faber polynomials (for complex spectra) appears in~\cite{novati2001computation} for matrices.
+Chebyshev polynomials are also widely used for pseudospectral methods, see~\cite{trefethen2000spectral} and reference therein.
+In all of the above papers, one assumes that $f$ is a smooth function.
+One of the most frequently used analytic function is the exponential function, naturally arising in solving differential equations.
+In~\cite{bergamaschi2000efficient} Chebyshev polynomials are proved to be an effective alternative to Krylov techniques for calculating $\exp(A)v$, for a given vector $v$.
+Another application of Chebyshev polynomials is in representing the best matrix $2$-norm approximation for analytic functions, over the space of polynomials of a fixed degree~\cite{liesen2009best}.
+In \cite{di2016efficient,saad2011numerical} matrix Chebyshev polynomials are used for slicing the spectrum of a matrix in order to extract interior eigenvalues.
+Another kind of spectrum filtering is presented in~\cite{may2016algorithm} for the construction of image denoising operators.
+We can also find matrix Chebyshev polynomials in calculating matrix functions of symmetric matrices~\cite{druskin1989two}, computing square roots of the covariance matrix of Gaussian random fields~\cite{dietrich1995efficient} and facilitating the estimation of autoregressive models~\cite{pace2004chebyshev}.